2083008/GhostChess/README.md

   * [System Specification](#system_specification)

 # Getting Started <a name="getting_started"></a>
+All project-related software can be found in folder "src", and all required schematics/CAD files/PCB designs/footprints are located in folder "Docs".
 ## Required Hardware and Parts <a name="required_hardware"></a>
 * The full Bill of Materials can be found on this link (still being updated): goo.gl/mntyCQ
 * 3x Stepper Motors (Nema 17)